macd/NL2sol.jl/README.md

 The runtests.jl in the test directory has many examples of using Julia to call nl2sol and using Julia functions to calculate the residual and the jacobian.
-These reproduce the tests included in the test suite.
-Note that the results from the original Fortran test driver and the newer Julia based residual and jacobian calculations reproduce the results that are published in the above papers.
 Also included there is the ability to run the same tests by using Optim.levenberg_marquardt.

+There are two calling signitures for nl2sol.
+One is the simplified version used above an its complete version is given by:

+    function nl2sol(res::Function, jac::Function, init_x, n;
+                    maxIter=df_maxIter, maxFuncCall=df_maxFuncCall,
+                    tolX=df_tolX,  tolAbsFunc=df_tolAbsFunc,
+                    tolRelFunc=df_tolRelFunc, quiet=true)

+The required arguments are the function that calculates the residual vector, the funtion that calculates the jacobian, the initial starting guess for the non-linear parameters, and the number of 'measurements' that we are fitting (this is also the length of the residual vector returned by the res::Function).
+The optional arguments control some (but not all) of the convergence criteria.

+The alternative version requires that you first call a function to set the defaults and that function returns an integer and a real array which must then be passed to nl2sol.
+A calling sequence would look like

+    iv, v = set_defaults(n, p)
+    ## change default values inside of iv, v
+    results = nl2sol(res, jac, init_x, n, iv, v)

+The advantage of this form is that all of the control and tuning parameters of NL2sol are available by changing some of the values in the iv and/or v arrays.
+They are well documented in the 'program paper' above.

-There are many tuning parameters for NL2SOL but they have not been made visible in the calling signiture.
-Likewise, NL2SNO, which will use finite differences to calculate the jacobian has also not been made visible.
-If there is a demand for it, it can certainly be added.
+The original NL2SOL also includes NL2SNO, which uses differences to calculate the jacobian but this has not been made visible in the interface.

 As an optimization solution, this would compete most directly with the levenberg\_marquardt from the Optim module.
 It differs from that